 Pro tip: Take a camera, and explore the different trails.
 They’re beautiful!
 Grab a trail map from MichiganTrailMaps.com before you go.
 Pack a blanket and have a picnic lunch.

 What did we miss?
-What are your can’t miss stops for an autumn staycation in Mid-Michigan?
+What are your can’t miss stops for an autumn fall color tour in Mid-Michigan?
 Share your ideas in the comments!